 The Sail House is a land yacht, a dappled array of structures integrated into the tropical jungle.
 It sits on a prominent ridgeline on the top of Bequia, an island in the Grenadine Island chain.
 The project consists of a primary residence, a caretaker's residence, and several guesthouses.
 Sail House is named for the nautically inspired tensile roofs that are a contextual response to the sailing culture of the Grenadines.
 The main inspiration for the house was a wooden boat with its masts, sails, expressed stainless steel rigging, and hardware.
 These are all referenced in the home.

-Considering the difficulty of construction in the Caribbean with its limited resources, the buildings are all prefabricated and flat-packed to the island in containers in a system developed for this project to maximize density and efficiency with zero waste.
+Considering the difficulty of construction in the Caribbean with its limited resources, the buildings were prefabricated in Indonesia and shipped along with the tensile roof membranes.
+They were flat-packed in 15 shipping containers and assembled over a two-month period.

 The tensile roof membranes provide deep shade and large overhangs from the equatorial sun, which is not achievable from a typical rigid roof.
 The roofs create a swooping form designed to collect rainwater and create a thermal chimney to exhaust heat from the top by maximizing cross ventilation.
 The water is contained in the foundation's cisterns, and it draws cooler air up through the central mast.
 This works as a natural AC and helps to cool the house if needed.
 Rain and dew that fall on the large roof areas are directed to the stainless steel clamp plates at the roof's edges.
 The water is collected it funneled into the structural aluminum masts and down to the concrete foundations that dually function as large cisterns that provide 100% of the property's water demands.
 The annual water needs are produced on-site, proving that resilience can be beautiful and tactical.